-What kinds of ideas will be discussed?
+What kinds of ideas are discussed?

-When, where, and how much will Forums be?
+When, where, and how much are Forums?

 Who is working on these Forums?